 El Salvador-born and Georgia raised country artist, Angie K, is shaking up Nashville with her fresh blend of hard-hitting country with a nod to her Latin roots.
 With over 35 million streams and half a million followers as an indie artist, she was named to Apple Music's ‘Trailblazers’ Class of 2025 and will be hitting the road with Brooks & Dunn this fall.
 Her recent single, "Contigo," is streaming everywhere.

-John Driskell Hopkins (Zac Brown Band)
+John Driskell Hopkins of Zac Brown Band

 If there's anyone who embodies the heart and soul of Rock ALS, it's John Driskell Hopkins.
 Known to fans as "Hop," he's a founding member, vocalist, and multi-instrumentalist of the Grammy Award-winning Zac Brown Band — the man who co-wrote hits like "Toes" and has been a driving force behind one of country music's most beloved acts.
 In 2021, Hop was diagnosed with ALS and given 2–5 years to live.
 But instead of stepping back, he stepped up — continuing to tour with the Zac Brown Band, launching the Hop On A Cure foundation, and using his platform to fight for a future without this disease.
 Watching Hop perform at Rock ALS isn't just a concert — it's a front-row seat to what courage, love, and music look like when they collide.
 This is personal.
 This is powerful.
 And you won't want to miss it.